Prior Era: Texas in Reconstruction Era

 1886

-The Great Die-Up: A series of brutal blizzards and droughts decimate Texas cattle herds.
-This disaster marks the end of the "Open Range" era and forces ranchers to adopt smaller, fenced-in operations.
+The Great Die-Up: Brutal blizzards decimate cattle herds.
+This disaster marks the end of the "Open Range" era, forcing Anglo-Texan ranchers to adopt smaller, fenced-in operations and more scientific breeding practices.

 1887